julelang/manual/src/common-concepts/structures/index.md

 ### Compiler Tags

 You can give some directives to the compiler using field tags.
-This kind of tags must be start with the hash, like `#export`.
-Leading hash symbol is not recommended for common use, this is compiler specific.
-But also it allowed for common use, to make things easy.
-For example, your package needs `#export` directive, but not for itself, for the compiler.
+These kinds of tags must start with the hash, like `#export`.
+Leading hash symbol is not recommended for common use; this is compiler-specific.
+But also, it allowed for common use, to make things easy.
+For example, your package needs a `#export` directive, but not for itself, for the compiler.
 It's ok.
-There is no limitation or difference about handling compiler directive file tags.
+There is no limitation or difference in handling compiler directive file tags.

 Note that they are not semantically checked and limited, every tag with a leading hash is not a compiler directive.
 Here is list of the compiler directive field tags:
 - [`#export`](/integrated-jule/interoperability/structures#using-different-field-identifiers)